 You can have a launch event or church service.
 Then, set subsequent church-wide events annually (or even monthly).
 For your launch event, you might consider Mother’s Day to Father’s Day for a month long emphasis or Orphan Sunday, traditionally the first Sunday in November, as your launch day!

-- Meet with your church pastor and/or staff to plan for the event, and put a date on the calendar!
+- Meet with your church pastor and put a date on the calendar!

 - Consider having the event or church service centered on orphan care.
 Work to include all elements in your presentation including worship music, video presentations and sermon.